top of page

 BIOGRAPHY

 Critically acclaimed clarinetist Christopher Nichols enjoys a dynamic career with performances as a soloist and in ensembles across the United States and abroad.
-As a professional instrumental soloist, he received praise from the American Prize: “…lovely long line, evocative playing, flexible…tone is rich and round, welcoming, clean and elegant…fine performances from a skilled artist.”
+As a professional instrumental soloist, he received praise from the American Prize: “…lovely long line, evocative playing, flexible…tone is rich and round, welcoming, clean and elegant…fine performances from a skilled artist.

 Dr. Nichols’ is an active member of the National Association for Music Education, College Music Society, Honor Society of Phi Kappa Phi, Pi Kappa Lambda Music Honor Society, International Clarinet Association and Music Teachers National Association.
-He has served as the College Music Society Northeast Chapter’s Executive Board Member for Performance, and begins a second two year term on the executive board of the International Clarinet Association as secretary in September 2020.
+He has served as the College Music Society Northeast Chapter’s Executive Board Member for Performance, on the executive board of the International Clarinet Association as Secretary (2018-2022), and was elected to serve as the President-Elect of the International Clarinet Association in 2024.

 Dr. Nichols holds a Bachelor of Music, magna cum laude, from the Boston Conservatory, Master of Music from Kansas State University, and Doctor of Musical Arts from the University of Kansas.
 His primary mentors include Ian Greitzer, Kenneth Radnofsky, Steven Barta, Tod Kerstetter and Stephanie Zelnick.